hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 ## 9) Security

-We use reasonable technical measures to protect data handled by SnapFix:
+We use reasonable technical measures to protect data handled by flickfix:

 * network communication to the Gemini API is encrypted using HTTPS
 * API keys are stored locally using secure OS storage mechanisms
 * we aim to minimise data collection

-No system is perfectly secure, but we design SnapFix to keep the amount of data we handle as low as possible.
+No system is perfectly secure, but we design flickfix to keep the amount of data we handle as low as possible.

 ---

 ## 10) Permissions (macOS Accessibility)

-On macOS, SnapFix may request **Accessibility permissions** so it can:
+On macOS, flickfix may request **Accessibility permissions** so it can:

-* read the currently selected text when you trigger SnapFix
+* read the currently selected text when you trigger flickfix
 * insert the corrected text back into the active application

 We do not use Accessibility permissions to monitor keystrokes in the background, log activity, or continuously read what you type.
 The permission is used for the user-initiated correction flow.